bandwidth-throttle/token-bucket/README.md

 in PHP.
 You can use a token bucket to limit an usage rate for a resource (e.g. a stream bandwidth or an API usage).

-The token bucket is an abstract metapher which doesn't have a direction of the resource consumption.
+The token bucket is an abstract metaphor which doesn't have a direction of the resource consumption.
 I.e. you can limit a rate for consuming or producing.
 E.g. you can limit the consumption rate of a third party API service, or you can limit the usage rate of your own API service.